Tan Malaka: Education

 According to Harry A. Poeze, Malaka assumed that the colonial government used the educational system to produce educated indigenous people who would repress their own people.
 Malaka founded Sekolah Sarekat Islam to rival the government schools.
 Syaifudin writes that Malaka had four different methods of teaching: dialog, jembatan keledai (mnemonics), critical discussion, and sociodrama.
-In dialog method, Malaka used two-way communication while teaching.
+In the dialog method, Malaka used two-way communication while teaching.
 During his time teaching in Deli, he encouraged students to criticize their teacher, or the Dutchman, who was often wrong.
 In the SI school, he entrusted students who received higher grades to teach students with lower grades.
 Jembatan keledai was inspired by al-Ghazali; in addition to memorizing knowledge, the students were instructed to understand and apply it to their daily lives.
-Syaifudin writes that it is the opposite of bank style concept, and that it is similar to contextual teaching and learning.
-On critical discussion, Malaka not only verbally gave a problem to the students, but attempted to expose the problem directly, a method is similar to the problem-posing method of Paulo Freire.
+Syaifudin writes that it is the opposite of the bank style concept, and that it is similar to contextual teaching and learning.
+In critical discussions, Malaka not only verbally gave a problem to the students, but attempted to expose the problem directly, a method similar to the problem-posing method of Paulo Freire.

 With his fourth method, sociodrama, Malaka aimed to make the students understand social problems and resolve them through role playing, and to provide entertainment to amuse the students after studying.

 Legacy

-Indonesian historians describe Malaka as a "communist, nationalist, national communist, Trotskyist, idealist, Muslim leader, and Minangkabau chauvinist".
+Indonesian historians describe Malaka as a "communist, nationalist, national communist, Trotskyist, idealist, and Muslim leader", although Malaka himself denies being a Trotskyist, stating that articles 6 and 7 of the Minimum Program go against Trotskyism.

 Tan Malaka's best-known written work is his autobiography, Dari Pendjara ke Pendjara.
 He wrote the three-volume work by hand while imprisoned by the republican Sukarno government in 1947 and 1948.
 The work alternates between theoretical chapters describing Tan Malaka's political beliefs and philosophy and more conventional autobiographical chapters that discuss various phases of his life.
 Volume three has an especially loose narrative structure, containing commentary on Marxist historiography, his positions on the ongoing fight with the Netherlands over Indonesia's independence, and reprints of sections of key documents related to the struggle.
 Dari Pendjara ke Pendjara is one of a very small number of autobiographies set in colonial Indonesia.
 The translated book, From Jail to Jail (1991), attracted the English speaking labor movement's attention.